ahmdyasser/ahmdyasser/README.md

 ## 🔭What am I currently doing?

-- Developing and designing an iOS app for [atharah](https://atharah.com) organization. 👾 🎨
+- Developing and designing an iOS app for [atharah](https://atharah.com) organization. 🦥
-- Studying algorithms and Data structrus with C++
+- Studying algorithms and Data structrus with C++  🦦
-- Solving problems on Codeforces and Leetcode 💻
+- Solving problems on Codeforces 🐳
 <!-- - Building my portfolio website using Webflow: [ahmdyasser](http://ahmdyasser.webflow.io/) 🧊
     -->